An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Overview

 \subsection{New results III: applications}

-We expect that the new effective Chebotarev theorems for families of fields will have many applications, and in Part III we exhibit two.
-First, we prove nontrivial bounds for $\ell$-torsion, for all integers $\ell \geq 1$, in class groups of ``almost all'' fields in each of the families to which our Chebotarev theorems apply.
+We expect that the new effective Chebotarev theorems for families of fields will have many applications, and we exhibit two.
+First, we prove nontrivial bounds for $\ell$-torsion, for all integers $\ell \geq 1$, in class groups of ``almost all'' fields in each of the families to which our Chebotarev theorems apply (Theorem \ref{thm_class_main}).
 In many cases, these are the first ever nontrivial bounds for $\ell$-torsion, and in particular the first that apply to families of fields of arbitrarily large degree.
-As a second demonstration of the broad applicability of the new effective Chebotarev theorems, we prove a result on the density of number fields with small generators, spurred by a question of Ruppert.
-Further applications will be addressed in later work.
+As a second (related) application, we prove a result on the density of number fields with small generators, spurred by a question of Ruppert (Theorem \ref{thm_VaaWid_app}).
+Further applications will be described in later work.